dreamwhite/bios-extraction-guide/README.md

 ![Courtesy of Dortania CFG Lock unlocking guide](https://dortania.github.io/OpenCore-Post-Install/assets/img/uefi-tool.5f61054a.png)

-On the bottom side of UEFITool you'll find a message such as
+5. On the bottom side of UEFITool you'll find a message such as:

 `Unicode text "CFG Lock" found in PE32 image section at header-offset XXYYZZ`

-Double-click on the result to go straight to the section in which it was found.
+6. Double-click on the result to go straight to the section in which it was found.

-Right click on `PE32 image section`, select `Extract as is` and save the file with `.bin` extension.
+7. Right click on `PE32 image section`, select `Extract as is` and save the file with `.bin` extension.

 ### Step 2: convert .bin file in .txt file